Spokesperson tells Al Jazeera move would add ‘oil to the fire’ and insists Palestinians will not abandon the city.

 “A nation without borders is not a nation.
 Starting today, the US gets back control of its borders,” he said.

-The order, signed on Wednesday, will enable construction of “a large physical barrier on the southern border”, White House spokesman Sean Spicer said.
+The order, signed on Wednesday, will enable the building of “a large physical barrier on the southern border”, White House spokesman Sean Spicer said.

 “Building this barrier is more than just a campaign promise, it’s a common-sense first step to really securing our porous border,” Spicer added.